lab-cosmo/chemiscope/docs/src/index.rst

 and molecules and help researchers to find structure-properties correlations inside such databases.
 The screenshot below shows an example of such database being visualized with chemiscope.
-The first part of this documentation describes the default interface of chemiscope; and explain the format of input files used by this default interface.
+The first part of this documentation describes the default interface of chemiscope and how to use it with your own database.

 .. figure:: img/screenshot.png
     :align: center